fndvit/mds-udg-viz-i-dgpcd-hackathon-24/README.md

 Our primary datasets are:

 - **IMDB Data Capture:** Contains comprehensive movie data, including titles, genres, release years, ratings, and more.
+Additionally you could also explore [IMDb Non-commercial](https://developer.imdb.com/non-commercial-datasets/) datasets, which are free to use for academic purposes.
 - **Cornell's Movie Dialog Corpus:** A rich dataset featuring 220,579 conversational exchanges from 617 movies, inclusive of character metadata like gender and credit positions.

 **Datasets, codebook and details** can be found here: [data](./data/) [README](./data/README.md)